prajein/ai-class-analytics/README.md

-# AI Class Analytics Dashboard
+# AI Class Analytics

-A Next.js 15 application for visualizing AI Department Midsem Scores from an Oracle SQL database.
+A web application for analyzing class performance and student scores.

 ## Features